micovery/apigee-jsonata/README.md

 ```

-Following form the example above, within the `my-business-logic.js`file you would be able to refer to the
+Following from the example above, within the `my-business-logic.js`file you would be able to refer to the
 global object `jsonata`, and write your own custom transformation logic.

 For example: